Johnny Rawls: Life and career

 His 2006 album Heart & Soul, was nominated for a Blues Music Award for 'Best Soul Blues Album of the Year'.
 In the same year, the West Coast Blues Hall of Fame named him 'Best Vocalist'.
 Rawls has performed several times at the Chicago Blues Festival and regularly at music festivals each year in the US and Canada.
 He has toured Europe on many occasions as well as in Japan and Australia.
 Red Cadillac (2008), Ace of Spades (2010) and Memphis Still Got Soul (2012) all won the Critics Choice Award for Best Album of the Year in Living Blues.
 He has also been honored, along with Little Milton and Tyrone Davis, with a Blues Trail Marker in Hattiesburg.
 The title song of Rawls 2009 album, Ace of Spades, was a tribute to his one time mentor, O. V. Wright.
 The album also garnered Rawls with his first Blues Music Award for 'Best Soul Blues Album of the Year'.

 Rawls album Memphis Still Got Soul, was released in April 2011, his fourth album for Catfood Records.
 It was nominated for 2012 Blues Music Award for Soul Album of the Year, the title song for Song of the Year and Rawls for Male Soul Artist of the Year, his third nomination in that category.
 With a further reference to Wright, the album's track listing included Rawls cover of the song "Blind, Crippled and Crazy", which was originally associated with Wright.
 His 2012 release, Soul Survivor, included another Wright song, "Eight Men Four Women".
 It was nominated for Soul Blues Album of the Year and Rawls was again nominated for Male Soul Artist of the Year at the 2013 Blues Music Awards.
 His 2013 release on Catfood Records, Remembering O.V., a tribute to O.V.
 Wright, featured Otis Clay as a special guest.
 Remembering O. V. was nominated for 2014 Soul Album of the Year and Rawls for Male Soul Artist of the Year, his 11th and 12th Blues Music Awards nominations.

 In 2019, Rawls moved to Ohio's Third Street Cigar Records and since recorded four albums for the label, including I Miss Otis Clay (2019), Where Have All The Soul Men Gone (2020) and Going Back To Mississippi (2022).
 At the 40th Blues Music Awards ceremony in 2019, Rawls' first album for Third Street, I'm Still Around (2018), was named as the 'Soul Blues Album of the Year'.

-He is a prolific songwriter with over 100 of his songs recorded.
+As a songwriter he is credited on more than 100 recordings.
 Rawls undertook co-production duties on all of his albums issued on Catfood Records, as well as on Barbara Carr's Keep The Fire Burning.